The Schengen Agreement: What Countries Are Part Of The Schengen Area & European Union

 EFTA is a trade area promoting free trade and economic integration for its four members.

-Five non-Schengen countries are EU members: Ireland, Romania, Bulgaria, Croatia, and Cyprus.
+Four non-Schengen countries are EU members: Ireland, Romania, Bulgaria, and Cyprus.

-While Ireland maintains opt-outs, Croatia, Cyprus, Romania, and Bulgaria are expected to join the Schengen Area soon.
+While Ireland maintains opt-outs, Cyprus, Romania, and Bulgaria are expected to join the Schengen Area soon.

 2. History Of The Schengen Area